Confucius Plaza

-One of the most frequently visited landmarks in Chinatown is the 15-foot bronze statue of Confucius, the Chinese philosopher, in front of the complex.
+One of the most frequently visited landmarks in Chinatown is the 15 ft bronze statue of Confucius, the Chinese philosopher, in front of the complex.
 Sculpted by Liu Shih, the statue was presented by the Chinese Consolidated Benevolent Association as a token of appreciation, and to commemorate the U.S. bicentennial.
 At its base, a Confucian proverb is inscribed aside an American Flag, praising a just government with remarkable leaders of wisdom and ability.

 During the construction of Confucius Plaza, Asian American activists organized several successful protests alleging discriminatory hiring practices by the contractor, DeMatteis Organization, for refusing to hire Asian construction workers.
 On May 16, 1974, a protest of 250 individuals organized by Asian Americans for Equal Employment (now Asian Americans for Equality) resulted in a work stoppage when protestors entered the construction site.
 Protestors held signs in English and Chinese which stated "The Asians build the railroad; Why not Confucius Plaza" and "DeMatteis, you are big racist."
 Over 55 people were arrested for trespassing and disorderly conduct.
 Several weeks later, DeMatteis agreed to hire 27 minority workers.

+When the housing development was first completed in the mid 1970s, the purchase price of the apartments were going for $2000 to $3000 with the carrying charges being around $200 - $300.
+Before construction was completed, all the apartments had been sold as indicated from a 1978 documentary "Chinatown, Inc.".

+In a 2025 short documentary, "The Superintendent | Chinatown Sequences", the complex's superintendent Thomas Lou (whose family was one of the complex's first residents) reflects on how many local residents initially hesitated to apply for this development despite the upgraded modernized amenities and space than the district's overwhelmingly existing tenements during the 1970s due to the fact their rent-regulated tenement apartments despite overcrowded substandard conditions at the time were relatively more affordable than the starting average rent prices for this housing development.